Koneru Humpy: A Trailblazer in Indian Women’s Chess Triumphs Again

 India’s Top Performers

-• Arjun Erigaisi: Finished fifth with 9 points, showcasing his potential to excel on the global stage.
+• Arjun Erigaisi: Finished 5th with 9 points, proving his mettle on the world stage.

 • Other Notable Performances: